What is an Income Statement?

 4. List Out Your Sources of Income

-Next, you’ll need to list out of your business’ income sources on a line-by-line basis.
-This will include any revenue your company earned during the reporting period (e.g. one month, one quarter, one year, etc.).
+Next, you’ll need to list out of your business’s income sources as separate line items.
+This will include all of your company’s revenues earned during the reporting period (e.g. one month, one quarter, one year, etc.).

 Possible income sources might include: